ryzam/devops/docs/00-introduction-presentation.md

 50 microservices × 3 environments (dev/stage/prod) × 5 containers each
 = 750 containers to manage manually! 😱
 ```

-### Speaker Notes
-- Build tension: "We solved one problem, but created another"
-- Use dramatic examples: Black Friday crashes, midnight incident calls
-- Emphasize scale: managing 10 containers is hard, 100+ is impossible
-- Lead into: "This is where Kubernetes comes in..."

 **Interactive Question:** "Imagine managing 100 containers manually.
 What could go wrong?"